ApoB-100/Freq2HID/README.md

 ## Acknowledgments

-- This project was inspired by the need for simple, frequency-based input devices.
+- This project was inspired by the need for simple, frequency-based input devices for evaluation purposes in scientific research.
 - Thanks to the Arduino community for their invaluable resources and support.